sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 And *that* is one of the most important reasons to use a higher-level language.
 This is even more acute in real computers.
 Imagine having to rewrite every program when a new Intel processor comes out.
-Or having two entirely different codebases for people how happen to have ARM64 chips and those who have AMD chips.
+Or having two entirely different codebases for people who happen to have ARM64 chips and those who have AMD chips.
 Those will all have different ISA versions, but you will only need to adjust the compilers and recompile programs for everything to work.